vipulchib/aws-cloudformation/README.md

 For more information on AWS CloudFormation please reference this URL - http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html

 # Need for Cloudformation Templates
 I often have the need to spin up Arista vEOS Router instances in AWS to demonstrate Arista's Any Cloud capabilities.
 Doing so from AWS consoles - VPC & EC2 is rather painful with numerous clicks and lots of back and forth.
+I've published this document on eos.arista.com which can be leveraged to build whatever I am demonstrating here using the AWS consoles - https://eos.arista.com/arista-any-cloud-platform-hybrid-cloud-veos-router-in-aws-deployment-guide/

 With help from a colleague I put together a CloudFormation template that helps me automating all the AWS underlay components - VPC, Subnets, Route Tables, Internet Gateways, EC2 instances, VPC peerings and eventually update all the neccessary route tables for demonstration of an overlay built with Arista vEOS Routers.

 # Cloudformation Template creation in YAML
 AWS has done a tremendous job in listing out all the fine details and the documentation is pretty thorough.
 I will reference a lot of points from this URL - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html.
 Templates include several major sections.
 The Resources section is the only required section.
 Some sections in a template can be in any order.